How to plan a solo trip for beginners: solo trip planning and preparation.

 Participating in cool and exciting things like this will probably stall your feeling of solitude more than enough!

-• Learn a language while traveling; there are lots of schools giving lessons
+• Learn the local language (or any language) while traveling; there are lots of schools giving lessons.
+I learned Spanish while traveling South America

 • Surfing